Occupational hearing loss injury in farmers15th jul 2019

 Occupational hearing loss is a common and preventable injury in farmers

-Many farmers acknowledge that their work environment is noisy, but most do not use hearing protection and typical hearing conservation programs used in general industry may have limited application in agriculture, especially on small family farms.
+Many agricultural workers and farmers acknowledge that their work environment is noisy, but most do not use hearing protection and typical hearing conservation programs used in general industry may have limited application in agriculture, especially on small family farms.

 According to the American Academy of Audiology, 78% of farmers believe they have hearing loss, a significantly higher prevalence than those found in other groups, but only 4% use hearing protection.
 Hearing damage often starts at a young age when children and adolescents, who live and work on farms, are exposed to hazardous noise such as squealing pigs, tractors, combines, grain dryers, chain saws and other equipment and tools.
 Similar results were found in previous Swedish studies by the Swedish Institute of Agricultural and Environmental Engineering.
 The studies confirmed the importance of wearing hearing protection.
 Fifty individuals who consistently used hearing protective devices were paired with a group of non-users, and the results showed that significantly less hearing loss occurred among farmers who had worn protectors.

 Exposure to noise is recognized increasingly by public health professionals and researchers as a public health problem with serious consequences.

 In the UK noise action levels are defined in terms of daily noise exposure (the daily average) and peak noise exposure (sudden noises).
 This is the same across the European Union and similar in other parts of the world.

 - The lower exposure action values are 80 dB for daily exposure and 135 dB for peak noise.

 - The upper exposure action levels are 85 dB for daily exposure and 137 dB for peak noise.